The Science Center Fellowship

 The purpose of the Science Center Fellowship is to foster innovation and creativity through the development of educational tools or resources that a.) are interdisciplinary in nature and b.) enhances knowledge exchange.

-A Science Center Fellow must be a Brown undergraduate student who is in good academic standing and who, under the supervision of a faculty member, develops and implements a new approach in the practice, teaching or communication of science that enhances overall understanding.
-For instance, they may present a unique approach to learning a complex scientific concept or design a method of illuminating a connection between science and art or humanities or illustrate a concept that lies at the intersection of multiple disciplines.
+The Science Center Fellow must be a current Brown undergraduate student who, under the supervision of a faculty supervisor, develops and implements an interdisciplinary educational tool or resource that fosters the exchange of scientific knowledge.
+For example, the project may present a unique approach to learning a complex scientific concept, design a new method of illuminating a connection between science and the arts or humanities, or illustrate a concept that lies at the intersection of multiple disciplines.
 We want to support your curiosity and tenacity!

-Applicants must be active sophomore or junior level student at the time of the application submission.
-Each fellow associated with the project will receive a $1,200 stipend, and any project may have at most two fellows.
+- Applicants must be an active sophomore or junior at the time of the application submission.